Perinatal professionals regularly encounter moments in pregnancy and early parenthood that feel heavier than the clinical presentation alone.

-This on-demand Masterclass offers a prevention-focused orientation to this work.
+This Masterclass offers a practical orientation to those moments.

 Not to turn you into a relationship therapist.